unreadablename/hassio-lxp-bridge/README.md

 Version for releases is based on [lxp-bridge](https://github.com/celsworth/lxp-bridge/) format: `X.Y.Z`.

-Any changes on the addon that do not require a new version of Zigbee2MQlxp-bridgeTT will use the format: `X.Y.Z-A` where `X.Y.Z` is fixed on the lxp-bridge release version and `A` is related to the addon.
+Any changes on the addon that do not require a new version of lxp-bridge will use the format: `X.Y.Z-A` where `X.Y.Z` is fixed on the lxp-bridge release version and `A` is related to the addon.

 Edge version will not maintain a CHANGELOG and doesn't have a version.